aspnetboilerplate/aspnetboilerplate-samples/MultipleDbContextDemo/README.md

 ### Notes

-* MSDTC should be enabled on your computer.
+* MSDTC (Distributed Transaction Coordinator) should be running on your computer.